 21st March 2016

-Why we champion the role of the dental hygienist at our London dental practice
+Why dental hygienists are so important at our London dental practice

 Here at Crescent Lodge Dental Practice, we believe that the dental hygienist is one of the most important people in the dental health team.
 Because of this, we have four hygienists to support our patients.